 The push button on the front panel labeled BUZZER is used to enable an Audible Detect Signal.
-When this feature is enabled (on), an audible signal will be activated whenever the detection zone is occupied.
+When this feature is enabled (on), an audible signal will be activated whenever the detection zone for the selected channel is occupied.
 The audible signal indicates actual occupancy of the loop detection zone.
+Only one channel can be turned on at a time.
+Turning this feature on for one channel automatically turns it off for the other channel.
 To activate this feature, press the push button.
-A short (50 millisecond) audible signal confirms the activation of the feature.
+The first time the push button is pressed, a short (50 millisecond) audible signal confirms the activation of the feature for Channel 1.
+The second time the push button is pressed, two short (50 millisecond) audible signals confirm the activation of the feature for Channel 2.
 To deactivate this feature, press and hold the push button for one second.
 A long (250 millisecond) audible signal confirms the deactivation of the feature.
 This feature is automatically disabled 15 minutes after activation or on loss of power.